Anonymous

 From India, Mumbai

-Be gentle, and try to win his confidence, and gradually expand his horizons.
+Be gentle and try to win his confidence, and gradually expand his horizons.
 Try to get one or two of his colleagues onside as well to provide him with a support network.
-Helping a fellow human being realise their potential is one of the most fulfilling things we can do.
+Helping a fellow human being realize their potential is one of the most fulfilling things we can do.

 Good luck, and let us know how you go.